IsiraKasun/innohive-trademini-demo/README.md

   - `cors` – Cross-Origin Resource Sharing.
   - Node core libs: `fs`, `path`, `http`, `url` – JSON data persistence and server wiring.

----

 ## 8. Notes on the Implementation Approach

 - **Monorepo structure** keeps frontend and backend together while still clearly separated into `frontend/` and `backend/` folders.
 - **Frontend approach** focuses on:
   - Clean separation of pages vs. reusable components.
-  - Hooks (`useAuth`, `useTheme`, `useWebSocket`) to isolate cross-cutting concerns.
+  - Hooks (`useAuth`, `useTheme`, `useWebSocket`) to isolate and reusing concerns.
   - A themed layout with shared header/footer and consistent styling across pages.
 - **Backend approach** focuses on:
   - Clear, small set of REST endpoints that match the frontend flows.
   - Lightweight JSON-based persistence (`competitions.json`, `users.json`) suitable for demos.
   - A simple WebSocket broadcaster that continuously drives a dynamic leaderboard.
-- **Communication design** keeps the REST API responsible for CRUD-style operations and initial data, while WebSocket is used exclusively for live score streaming, making the UI feel responsive and “trading-like” without complex infrastructure.
+- **Communication design** keeps the REST API responsible for CRUD operations and initial data, while WebSocket is used exclusively for live score streaming, making the UI feel responsive.